Correlated fission fragment spin dynamics: Concluding remarks

 The present exploratory study considered a number of fission cases at fairly high excitation energy where the microscopic modifications of the potential energy are small and fast Langevin simulation is possible, allowing the generation of large event samples.
 To avoid complications from multi-chance fission, the evaporation of neutrons during the shape evolution was turned off.
 However, it would seem interesting to include pre-scission evaporation in the calculation of the shape evolution because not only may the systems followed from saddle to scission be (slightly) different but, more importantly, they will typically be considerably colder which would reduce the spin fluctuations significantly

-The present results are not meant to be specific predictions but should rather be taken as indicative of the expected general behavior of the correlated fragment spin distribution generated by the nucleon-exchange mechanism.
+The focus has been on the nucleon-exchange mechanism and contributions from other mechanisms, such as those considered in Refs.\ \cite{RandrupPRCL108,ScampsPRC108,ScampsPRC110,ShneidemanPRC111}, were not considered.
+Therefore the present results are not meant to be specific predictions but should rather be taken as indicative of the expected general behavior of the correlated fragment spin distribution generated by the nucleon-exchange mechanism.
 In particular, for cases at lower excitation, such as spontaneous or thermal fission, quantitative predictions would require more elaborate calculations that include the microscopic effects in the dynamics and employ suitably enlarged shape families.